swfiua/blume/doc/universal.rst

 This led to him publishing *A new paradigm for the universe* in 2017.

-The book focusses on galactic rotation curves, how the velocity of stars varies with distance from the centre of their galaxy.
+The book also focusses on galactic rotation curves, how the velocity of stars varies with distance from the centre of their galaxy.

 Typical curves show a straight line through the origin, which transitions to a flat asymptote with a constant velocity of around 300km/s.

 Unfortunately, such curves cannot be produce by conventional physics.
-Vera Rubin [2] uncovered this problem and *dark matter* was introduced as a potential solution.
+Vera Rubin [2] uncovered this problem and introduced the idea of *dark matter* as a potential solution.

 Colin takes a different approach.
 He modifies Einstein's General Relativity by assuming that a rotating body drags inertial frames in